Mediation – Tucson Divorce Lawyers -AZ Family Law Team, PLLC

 If you are considering participating in mediation in order to get your divorce resolved, custody disputes resolved, or any other domestic-related matter resolved, your attorney will help to prepare you for what to expect.
 While your attorney can provide you with guidance and advice as to what decisions may be best to help you reach your goals and fulfill your wishes, your attorney cannot play the role of the mediator.
 The mediator must be completely impartial, so that the mediation process is fair for all parties involved.

-Contact the Tucson Family Law Attorneys of Barr Law Firm, PLLC Today
+Contact the Tucson Family Law Attorneys of AZ Family Law Team, PLLC Today

 Whether you are going through a bitter divorce, fighting over custody of your child, or seeking to obtain child support payments from your child’s other parent, mediation may be the best way to get the issues ironed out so that everyone is on the same page.
 While disagreements are inevitable and mediation doesn’t always resolve disputes, the process is well worth it simply because it forces parties to put small issues aside.
-The Tucson Divorce and Family law Attorneys of Barr Law Firm, PLLC have extensive experience helping their clients with the mediation process, and have the resources and skill to help you in the same way.
-Barr Law Firm, PLLC has received an “A” rating from the Better Business Bureau in addition to a number of positive online reviews.
-If you would like to speak directly with one of our attorneys, contact Barr Law Firm, PLLC today by calling (520) 277-2048 to schedule an initial consultation.
+The Tucson Divorce and Family law Attorneys of AZ Family Law Team, PLLC have extensive experience helping their clients with the mediation process, and have the resources and skill to help you in the same way.
+AZ Family Law Team, PLLC has received an “A” rating from the Better Business Bureau in addition to a number of positive online reviews.
+If you would like to speak directly with one of our attorneys, contact AZ Family Law Team, PLLC today by calling (520) 277-2048 to schedule an initial consultation.
 We are available 24/7 to assist you with your family law needs.